5monkeys/django-traits/README.md

 ```

 The automated test factory makes it simple to write tests that guarantess
-that the in-Python and ORM predicates stay in sync.
+that the in-Python predicate stays in sync with its ORM counterpart.

 ```python
 class TestPerson: